echeran/smile-of-murugan/webbook/chapter04.md

 Swaminatha Aiyar.
 A few lines of Aink. appear in paripāṭal*, Ci-* *lappatikāram, Nālaṭiyār* and other later works.
 There are not many Indo-Aryan loanwords in the text.
 In *Aiṅk*.
-202 we hear (probably for the first time in Tamil texts) about the *kuțumi* “pig-tail” of Brahmin boys (*pārppaṇak kuṛumaka kuțumit talai*).
+202 we hear (probably for the first time in Tamil texts) about the *kuṭumi* “pig-tail” of Brahmin boys (*pārppaṇak kuṛumaka kuṭumit talai*).
 There are 17 allusions to historical incidents in this anthology.
 The work was first published in 1903 by U. V. Swaminatha Aiyar.
 There is a good edition in 3 vol. prepared by Auvai S. Turaicāmi Pillai, publ. by the